 HOMEWORK - Complete outline.

 Tuesday - Students will be given their creative writing assignment, which will count as an essay grade.
 We will head to the computer lab for the class' first work day in the lab.
+Students should be sure to work hard and focus during the time in the computer lab as their effort will count as part of the essay grade.

 Wednesday/Thursday - We will use class time to either go to the computer lab or have the laptop cart in class.
 Students will begin typing their rough drafts, which will be due on Friday.